 - ¼ teaspoon sea salt

 - ¼ teaspoon cayenne pepper powder (or less if you're like me and can't handle the spice!)

-2. Prepare the potatoes by slicing into sticks or wedges.
+1. Prepare the potatoes by slicing them into sticks or wedges.

-3. In a small bowl, mix together the melted coconut oil, chili powder, cumin, sea salt and ground cayenne pepper powder.
-Pour the oil mixture over the sliced potatoes, stirring to coat evenly.
+2. In a small bowl, mix together the melted coconut oil, chili powder, cumin, sea salt, and ground cayenne pepper powder.
+Pour the oil mixture over the sliced potatoes.
+Stir well to coat evenly.

-4. Spread the potatoes on an ungreased baking sheet and bake for 45-60 minutes or until soft, flipping every 20 minutes or so.
+3. Spread the potatoes on an ungreased baking sheet and bake for 45-60 minutes or until soft.
+Flip every 20 minutes or so.